Slack

 Default Agent

-Once set, the default agent processes all subsequent messages in that channel until you change it with /archestra-select-agent.
+Once set, the default agent processes all subsequent messages in that channel.
+You can also use the /archestra-select-agent command directly in Slack to change the default agent.

 Switching Agents Inline